Prevent secrets from leaking import VideoEmbed from '@components/VideoEmbed.astro'; import { Steps } from '@astrojs/starlight/components'; Learn how to safeguard credentials and sensitive data using Warp’s Secret Redaction and Rule system. <VideoEmbed url="https://youtu.be/2ECPFKtQpVk?si=HHw14Tqj-Qy

-# How To: Prevent Secrets from Leaking import VideoEmbed from '@components/VideoEmbed.astro'; import { Steps } from '@astrojs/starlight/components'; Learn how to safeguard credentials and sensitive data using Warp’s secret-reduction and Rule system. <VideoEmbed url="https://youtu.be/2ECPFKtQpVk?si=HHw14Tqj-QyHeByX" /> This tutorial shows how to use Warp’s **Rules** to prevent AI agents or collaborators from exposing sensitive information while coding or sharing output.
-Whether you’re pair-programming, streaming, or reviewing code, Warp can automatically redact secrets before they’re ever seen by an agent. <Steps> 1. #### The Problem AI assistants often echo API keys, tokens, or credentials in generated code blocks.\ When collaborating or screen-sharing, that can expose secrets publicly.
-2. #### The Rule Setup Define a simple Rule in Warp that instructs the agent to **never display secrets** in outputs or commands. ``` Rule: Protect Secrets Behavior: - Never include or reveal secrets when generating code or commands. - Automatically redact sensitive strings before showing output. ``` :::note Enable Warp’s built-in Secret Reduction: Settings → AI → Enable Secret Reduction This automatically masks sensitive values before the agent or output logs can access them. ::: 3. #### Benefits * Protects API keys and credentials from exposure * Keeps live streams and demos safe * Works seamlessly with pair-programming or AI debugging </Steps>Use Warp Rules and built-in secret reduction to prevent API keys and credentials from leaking in agent output, demos, and shared sessions.
+# Prevent secrets from leaking import VideoEmbed from '@components/VideoEmbed.astro'; import { Steps } from '@astrojs/starlight/components'; Learn how to safeguard credentials and sensitive data using Warp’s Secret Redaction and Rule system. <VideoEmbed url="https://youtu.be/2ECPFKtQpVk?si=HHw14Tqj-QyHeByX" title="Preventing secrets from leaking with Warp video" /> This tutorial shows how to use Warp’s **Rules** to prevent agents or collaborators from exposing sensitive information while coding or sharing output.
+Whether you’re pair-programming, streaming, or reviewing code, Warp can automatically redact secrets before they’re ever seen by an agent. <Steps> 1. #### The problem AI assistants often echo API keys, tokens, or credentials in generated code blocks.\ When collaborating or screen-sharing, that can expose secrets publicly.
+2. #### The Rule setup Define a simple Rule in Warp that instructs the agent to **never display secrets** in outputs or commands. ``` Rule: Protect Secrets Behavior: - Never include or reveal secrets when generating code or commands. - Automatically redact sensitive strings before showing output. ``` :::note Enable Warp’s built-in Secret Redaction: **Settings** > **Privacy** > **Secret redaction** This automatically masks sensitive values before the agent or output logs can access them. ::: 3. #### Benefits * Protects API keys and credentials from exposure * Keeps live streams and demos safe * Works seamlessly with pair-programming or AI debugging </Steps>Use Warp Rules and built-in Secret Redaction to prevent API keys and credentials from leaking in agent output, demos, and shared sessions.

-This tutorial shows how to use Warp’s Rules to prevent AI agents or collaborators from exposing sensitive information while coding or sharing output.
+This tutorial shows how to use Warp’s Rules to prevent agents or collaborators from exposing sensitive information while coding or sharing output.
 Whether you’re pair-programming, streaming, or reviewing code, Warp can automatically redact secrets before they’re ever seen by an agent.

 -

-The Problem
+The problem

-Section titled “The Problem”AI assistants often echo API keys, tokens, or credentials in generated code blocks.
+Section titled “The problem”AI assistants often echo API keys, tokens, or credentials in generated code blocks.

 When collaborating or screen-sharing, that can expose secrets publicly. -

-The Rule Setup
+The Rule setup

-Section titled “The Rule Setup”Define a simple Rule in Warp that instructs the agent to never display secrets in outputs or commands.
+Section titled “The Rule setup”Define a simple Rule in Warp that instructs the agent to never display secrets in outputs or commands.

 Rule: Protect SecretsBehavior:- Never include or reveal secrets when generating code or commands.- Automatically redact sensitive strings before showing output. -